yHator/DREU/index.md

 ## About Me

 Hello!
-My name is Yuka Hatori and I am a graduate student at Santa Clara University studying Computer Science and Engineering.
+My name is Yuka Hatori and I am a graduate student at Santa Clara University in the department of Computer Science and Engineering.
+I will be graduating June 2022.
 This summer I will be working, remotely, with Dr. Glencora Borradaile who is at Oregon State University.

 ## About My Mentor